nikospara/egkyron/src/examples/react/README.md

 }
 ```

-There editor-to-model relationship is potentially many editors for each model.
+The editor-to-model relationship is potentially many editors for each model.
 Whenever the need to edit a model or a subset of its properties arises, write an editor.

 Disecting an editor
 -------------------

-Technically an editor (see everything under `app/editors` and `app/controls/InputText.js`) is a React component having at least 3 properties:
+Technically an editor (see everything under `src/editors` and `src/controls/InputText.js`) is a React component having at least 3 properties:

 - `value` is the initial value of the editor
 - `onChange` is a callback to notify the parent of changes of this property